-There are varying regulations regarding Mushroom picking in the State of Oregon.
-The majority of the requirements for various forest lands are presented below.
-Regulations do change, so you should always check with the applicable government agency or landowner before venturing into the forest to pick mushrooms.
-The intent of these regulations is to ensure continued availability and sustainability of our country’s forest resources.
+There are varying regulations for mushroom picking in the state of Oregon.
+Below, you will find the majority of these for various forest lands.
+Many of the areas do not require any mushroom permits for picking one gallon per day.
+But, regulations do change, so always check with the applicable government agency or landowner before venturing into the forest to pick mushrooms.

-Parking Passes: Also be aware you may need a Federal, State, or other local parking passes in order to park your vehicle.
-If you are a Senior you are eligible for a lifetime National Parks and Federal Recreational Lands Senior Pass.
+You may also need a federal, state, or other local parking passes to park your car.
+However, if you are a senior you are eligible for a lifetime National Parks and Federal Recreational Lands Senior Pass.
 You must be a US citizen or permanent resident and age 62 or more.
 With this pass, you have free access to more than 2000 federal recreation sites.
 It covers entrance fees at national parks and national wildlife refuges.
 It also covers entrance and standard amenity fees for a driver and all passengers in a personal vehicle where you would normally have to pay.
-More information can be found at the National Park Service.
+More information at the National Park Service.

-Camp Grounds: If you have been ‘shrooming for any amount of time, you have probably noticed that mushrooms love campgrounds.
+If you have been ‘shrooming for any amount of time, you have probably noticed that mushrooms love campgrounds.
 Please be aware the rules for a campground may differ from the general rules for the park or forest lands in which the campground resides.
-If you are venturing into a campground area always check to see if there are any posted signs about prohibitions on picking mushrooms and/or forest products.
-If there are no posted signs, follow the rules for the park or forest land the campground is located within.
+Always check to see if there are any signs about picking mushrooms and/or forest products.
+If there are no signs, follow the rules for the park or forest land the campground is located within.

 Fortunately, many campgrounds close down sections in the fall, or in some cases an entire campground closes.
 Picking in a closed area or campground is best.
 If you do go into an occupied area do not disturb the campers.
 Unless they ask questions, then feel free to tell them about the joys of foraging for mushrooms.

-Oregon State Forest Lands: No permit is required for collecting Mushrooms for personal use from state forestland in the Astoria, Tillamook, Forest Grove, North Cascade, or West Oregon Districts.
+Oregon State Forest Lands: If collecting for personal use, no permit for collecting from state forestland in the Astoria, Tillamook, Forest Grove, North Cascade, or West Oregon Districts.
 The limit for personal use is one gallon per vehicle at any one time.

-Oregon State Parks and Recreation Areas: Oregon state law (Division 10: General Park Rules, 736-010-0055 Cultural, Historic, Natural and Wildlife Resources, Park Resources section 5) states, “Unless otherwise posted a person may gather for personal consumption of berries, fruits, mushrooms, or similar edibles in quantities not to exceed five gallons per person per day.”
+Oregon State Parks and Recreation Areas: Oregon state law 736-010-0055 states, “Unless otherwise posted a person may gather for personal consumption of berries, fruits, mushrooms, or similar edibles in quantities not to exceed five gallons per person per day.”

-Bureau of Land Management (BLM): There are no requirements for a permit to collect mushrooms for personal use on lands managed by the BLM.
-Up to 1 gallon of mushrooms per person per day is allowed.
+Bureau of Land Management (BLM) – There are no requirements for a permit to collect mushrooms for personal use on lands managed by the BLM.
+Up to 1 gallon of mushrooms per person per day.

-Crater Lake National Park and Oregon National Monuments – Mushroom picking is strictly prohibited within Oregon National Parks and National Monuments.
+Crater Lake National Park and Oregon National Monuments – No mushroom picking within Oregon National Parks and National Monuments.

 Wilderness Areas – You may collect and consume mushroom within Wilderness areas.
 You may not remove mushrooms from Wilderness areas.

-Siuslaw National Forest (Central Oregon Coast): No permit or fee is required for quantities less than one gallon per person per day.
-If collecting more than a gallon – even if only for personal use – a permit is required.
-Up to six (6) matsutake mushrooms can be collected per day for incidental/non-commercial use.
-All matsutake mushrooms collected under incidental use must be cut in half length-wise immediately after picking to remove their commercial value.
+Siuslaw National Forest (Central Oregon Coast) – No permit or fee for quantities less than one gallon per person per day.
+Up to six matsutake mushrooms per day for incidental/non-commercial use.
+To remove their commercial value, cut all matsutake mushrooms in half length-wise.

-You may obtain a Personal Use Mushroom Permit valid for the Deschutes, Fremont-Winema, Umpqua, and Willamette forests by calling any of the phone numbers below.
-All of these locations are currently closed to the public.
-The hours for answering the phones are Monday-Friday 8:00 a.m.-4:30 p.m., Closed on federal holidays.
-You will need a valid photo identification such as a Drivers License.
+You may obtain a personal use mushroom permit valid for the Deschutes, Fremont-Winema, Umpqua, and Willamette forests by calling any of the phone numbers below.
+The hours for answering the phones are Monday-Friday 8:00 a.m.-4:30 p.m., closed on federal holidays.
+You will need a valid photo identification such as a drivers license.